Algorithm Selection for Software Verification using Graph Neural Networks: Approach

-Graph attention networks (GATs)~\cite{velivckovic2017graph} are a widely used technique to perform message passing in GNN networks\cite{xu2018representation,NEURIPS2019_d09bf415,huang2019syntaxaware}.
-They operate by using one or more attention mechanism to learn what information should be passed during the message passing phase.
-This allows the network to weight the information it propagates, instead of simply passing all information equally.

-Given a directed edge $(v_i,v_j)\in G$, GATs also perform a linear transformation to $h_i$ and $h_j$ during message passing by multiplying $h_i$ by a weight matrix $W_{in}$ and $h_j$ by a weight matrix $W_{out}$.
+Many GNN message passing layers are anisotropic, meaning message passing is informed both by the sending and receiving nodes' state.
+As a result, message passing scales with the number of edges in the graph.
+As their name suggests, Efficient graph convolutions (EGCs)~\cite{tailor2021we} were introduced to be a more efficient alternative to anisotropic message passing layers.
+As an isotropic message passing layer, messages are formed only using the state of the node sending the message.
+Thus, messages can be calculated for each node once and used along every edge said node is passing a message along, allowing message passing to scale with the number of nodes in a graph.

+For a node $n_i$ in a graph, the state of $n_i$ after one round of EGC message passing can be formulated as follows.
+Let $B,H\in \mathbb{N}$, $\mathcal{A}$ be a set of commutative collation functions, $||$ be the concatenation operator, and $\mathcal{N}(i)$ return indices of nodes sending messages to node $n_i$:

+For each node $j$ in $n_i$'s neighborhood, $j$'s state vector, $h_j$, is multiplied by a weight matrix $W_b$.
+These values are aggregated into a single value, $x$, using an aggregation function $\oplus \in \mathcal{A}$. $x$ is multiplied by a learned coefficient $w$.
+An edge from $n_i$ to itself is created so its state can be incorporated in its state vector's value.
+This process is repeated $B \times |\mathcal{A}|$ times and summed.
+It is repeated a further $H$ times, but instead of summation, the resultant values are concatenated.

+H and B are configurable parameters.
+H is similar to the number of heads in a multi-head attention mechanism~\cite{vaswani2017attention}.
+B is the number of weight matrices the EGC will learn.
+EGCs allow node states to be collated using multiple aggregation functions, e.g., mean, max, sum, etc, as previous techniques have found it beneficial to use multiple aggregators to improve accuracy~\cite{corso2020principal}.

-\textsc{Graves} allows for a variable number of GAT layers, as the optimal amount of propagation can be related to the task at hand.
-Each GAT layer contains 3 trainable parameters: the attention mechanism and the two weight matrices.
+Not only were EGCs found to be more efficient than the state-of-the-art message passing techniques in memory consumption, training time, and inference time, they also achieved significantly higher accuracy on a majority of the benchmarks they evaluated them on. \textsc{Graves} allows for a variable number of EGC layers, as the optimal amount of propagation can be related to the task at hand.

+When evaluating \textsc{Graves}, we trained networks using graphs with different sets of edge types.
+We found that including ICFG and Data edges each had a significant effect on \textsc{Graves} performance.
+AST edges have a negligible effect on prediction accuracy, but do benefit model interpretability.
+The ICFG and Data flow edges that \text{Graves}' graph builder generates are directional edges.
+Since EGCs are isotropic, messages are formed solely from the node sending information.
+This mimics control and data flow during message passing.